labs-js/turbo-git/README.md

 A simple and powerful convention for our Git commits.

 *Main idea: All the commits that we do in the repo must have a TAG in the title message.*

+This will make us git logs something nicer and easier to see.
+Some extra magic comes after it with the `tc` **CLI** (work in progress)

+# Example:
+---
+    [ADD] component: saraza #issue-number
+      - This component is in change of do Foo
+      - Also we care about Baz

-## template:
+## Titles:

-    [TAG] Title of commit

-    - Description
-    - Another description

-## Tags for commit titles:
+---
+> We must add the tags on the beginning of the commit title, the max length for the entirety title is: *50 characters*

-> All the possible tags has only 3 letter on uppercase betweten Brackets
+> All the possible tags has only 3 letter on uppercase between Brackets

      [ADD] : features commits, adding lines of code.
-     [DEL] : removing lines of code, code clean up, remove lib, code, etc.
+     [DEL] : removing lines of code, code cleanup, remove old lib,unused assets, etc.
-     [MOD] : modifing the way of do something, tiny changes [FIX] : bugfixing commits
+     [MOD] : modifying the way of do something, tiny changes [FIX] : bugfixing commits
      [REF] : commits part of a refactor
+     [BRK] : breaking change commits

 > Why only 3 letter?